adumbguyu812/NumStationGen/README.md

 # NumStationGen

+_I am aware that the write to text file stuff is currently broken, I'll fix it eventually.
+Life is kinda crazy at the moment, and I'll try to have a temp fix soon._

 This is a dumb little project I've done a few times, all bad.
 I have a mild obsession with number stations, and wanted to see if I could "make" one myself.
 Turns out it's pretty simple.
 This one I'm a bit more proud of though, as it actually works and can output straight to a MIDI file.
 Why would you want that you ask?
 Well to put in a DAW so I don't have to manually put the numbers into order!